The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Analysis

-For the injection analysis presented here, bursts are injected with a given intrinsic fluence, i.e., their fluence prior to propagation effects taking effect.
-To connect these fluences with data properties, the {\tt FRBfaker} turns the SP fluences into S/N values with equation \ref{eq:radiometer} and making use of the SEFD, $n_{p}$ and BW of Effelsberg's 21\,cm multibeam receiver.
-Then, equation \ref{eq:radiometer} is used again to calculate what area the injections' pulse profiles should have to give them the desired fluence in the data.
-Therefore, the profiles are assumed to be Gaussian-shaped, and the root mean square (rms) of the data's noise is used as $S_{sys}$.
+For the injection analysis presented here, bursts were injected with a given intrinsic fluence, i.e. their fluence prior to propagation effects taking effect.
+To connect these fluences with data properties, the {\tt FRBfaker} turns the SP fluences into S/N values with Eq. \ref{eq:radiometer} and makes use of the SEFD, $n_{p}$, and BW of Effelsberg's 21\,cm multibeam receiver.
+Then, Eq. \ref{eq:radiometer} is used again to calculate what area the injections' pulse profiles should have in order to give them the desired fluence in the data.
+Therefore, the profiles are assumed to be Gaussian shaped, and the rms of the data's noise is used as $S_{sys}$.
 The injections' profiles are then scaled accordingly before they are injected into the data.
-In appendix \ref{sec:A.faker-tests}, this scaling method is referred to as the ``original {\tt FRBfaker} S/N scaling''.
+In Appendix \ref{sec:A.faker-tests}, this scaling method is referred to as the `original {\tt FRBfaker} S/N scaling'.